ryansemple/EmailInput/README.md

 I also group styles into general areas that they belong to like Form, Fonts and Header areas using comments.

-•This app is responsive down to the standard iPhone dimensions of 320 x 480 pixels.
+•This app is responsive from desktop size down to the standard iPhone dimensions of 320 x 480 pixels.

 ## Available Scripts